-- Fix: the list of excluded content was deleted while upgrading from SiteTree 1.3 or later (More info on how to get it back).
+- Fix: the list of excluded content was deleted while upgrading from SiteTree 1.3 or later.

 - Fix: if WordPress was in debug mode, a php warning showed up in the Google Sitemap on servers running PHP 3.x and older.

 - New: added images support to the Google Sitemap.

 - New: ability to list all the excluded posts and pages in the 'robots.txt' file.

 - New: automatic ping the mayor search engines.